Celebrity Mastermind

 Celebrity Mastermind is a celebrity version of Mastermind, a British television quiz show broadcast by BBC television.
-It began in 2002 as a one-off special, expanding to the current arrangement of 10 episodes, broadcast during December and January.
-It was originally hosted by John Humphrys, who also hosted the main show from 2003 to 2021.
+Celebrity Mastermind began in 2002 as a one-off special hosted by Magnus Magnusson, the original host of the main show, before expanding to the current arrangement of 10 episodes, broadcast during December and January.
+This broadcast was originally hosted by John Humphrys, who also hosted the main show from 2003 to 2021.
+The current host is Clive Myrie, who first presented an episode in 2022.

 Format

 The format is the same as the standard show, although each episode is treated as a single contest with the winner receiving a trophy, and the contestant's fees being donated to charity.

 History

 The original BBC version of Mastermind, hosted by Magnus Magnusson, was broadcast on BBC One from 1972 to 1997.
 While other versions continued on radio and satellite television, the show did not return to BBC Television until 2002, with a one-off episode, the Mastermind Celebrity Special, originally broadcast on 30 December 2002 on BBC Two to celebrate the 30th anniversary of the first ever Mastermind final.
 The original host, Magnus Magnusson, was brought back for this special.

-This was a precursor to the main show also being returned to the BBC with a new host, John Humphrys.
+This was a precursor to the main show also returning to the BBC with a new host, John Humphrys.
 The first series of the main show hosted by Humphrys began on BBC Two on 7 July 2003.
 The celebrity version then also aired on BBC Two for a first full series of three episodes in December 2003/January 2004, also hosted by Humphrys.

 The celebrity version of the show has continued every year since, alongside the main show.
 Although the main show has remained on BBC Two, the celebrity version was promoted to BBC One from series 2 onward.